tgirke/GEN242-2018/pages/mydoc/mydoc_homework_04.md

 {% endhighlight %}

 Use in each case BLOSUM50 as substitution matrix and 8 as gap opening and extension penalties.
-Note, [here](https://github.com/tgirke/GEN242/blob/gh-pages/_vignettes/06_Homework/mydoc_homework_04.R) is some R code to create the initial matrix programmatically and then upload it into your spreadsheet program, or continue solving the homework by writing an R script.
+Note, [here](https://github.com/tgirke/GEN242/blob/gh-pages/_vignettes/06_Homework/mydoc_homework_04.R) is some R code to create the initial matrix programmatically for upload to a spreadsheet program.
+Alternatively, solve the entire homework by writing an R script.
 Your answers should contain the following components:

 1. Manually populated dynamic programming matrices